 Painter’s Tape Obstacle Course

-There is a lot you can do with painter’s tape and a hardwood floor, as long as your little one’s hobby isn’t ripping up said painter’s tape.
+You can do a lot with painter’s tape and a hardwood floor, as long as your little one’s hobby isn’t ripping up said painter’s tape.
 My son loves when I create fun, indoor obstacle courses.
 You can make it look like a hopscotch game or create different shapes to get them jumping from one spot to the next.
 Anything to get that restless energy out.
 This is a great way to have fun while they learn coordination and balance.
 It’s a win-win!

 Color Sorting Game

 Lately, a game that has kept both my four-year-old and one-year-old interested is our color sorting game.
 We start by putting our Colorpillar Sorting Mat on the floor.
-I will call out a color at a time, and they have to go find one toy in our house that matches that color.
-Of course, my one-year-old doesn’t really play it yet but she squeals happily while chasing her brother around while he grabs toys to toss on the mat.
-It usually gets to a point where the mat is completely covered and toys are everywhere, but then I just announce it is clean-up time and we start a competition to see who can clean up the fastest.
+I will call out a color at a time, and they have to find one toy in our house that matches that color.
+Of course, my one-year-old doesn’t really play it yet, but she squeals happily while chasing her brother around while he grabs toys to toss on the mat.
+It usually gets to a point where the mat is completely covered, and toys are everywhere, but then I announce it is clean-up time, and we start a competition to see who can clean up the fastest.
 A variation on this could be sorting the toys onto different colored construction paper!

 Old School Video Games